saghul/sjs/docs/source/usage.rst

 .. c:function:: int sjs_vm_eval_code(const sjs_vm_t* vm, const char* filename, const char* code, size_t len, FILE* foutput, FILE* ferror, bool use_strict)

     Evaluate the given JavaScript `code`.
+The code is wrapped in a CommonJS module function and executed.

     :param vm: The VM reference.
     :param filename: Indicates the filename that is being executed.
 It will be printed in tracebacks and such.